wordofwarning/wordofwarning.org/current/2014-spring/melody/index.md

 *Presented by* Contact + Word of Warning *during* Flying Solo Festival 2014

 ####In Brief
-A show about how an unlikely pair of underdogs became a beauty queen and a championship show dog.
+How a chubby 34 year old with a slightly smelly Basset Hound called Major Tom became a beauty queen and a championship show dog.

 Watch trailer [here](http://vimeo.com/70623285).